Internachi certified professional inspector

 Any home built before the 80s almost always has asbestos in it.
 While generally harmless if left alone, it becomes very dangerous when disturbed.
 Always assume any home built before the 80s has asbestos in the walls until proven otherwise.

 For these reasons and many more, it is important to think twice before knocking down walls.
-TV shows are designed to provide a wow factor but as a homeowner, unforeseen issues can develop after the sledgehammers are brought in.
+TV shows are designed to provide a WOW factor but as a homeowner, unforeseen issues can develop after the sledgehammers are brought in and the walls come down.

 Like many homeowners, I have watched plenty of home related TV shows over the years.
 I have also mentioned previously that I have an overall positive opinion of Mike Holmes although I can certainly think of plenty of valid criticisms regarding his various shows, mostly revolving around how he blurs the line between construction and inspection.
 So, it goes without saying that I was excited to hear about a show focusing on home inspections starring an actual home inspector.
 How awesome to see our relatively unknown industry getting its own show and getting to showcase what a home inspector does and why it's important to get a home inspected!
 Now that I have had a chance to see a few episodes I think I have seen enough to form a fair opinion.